Nikki1993/zmed/bower_components/angular-translate-loader-partial/README.md

-# angular-translate-loader-static-files (bower shadow repository)
+# angular-translate-loader-partial (bower shadow repository)

-This is the _Bower shadow_ repository for *angular-translate-loader-static-files*.
+This is the _Bower shadow_ repository for *angular-translate-loader-partial*.

 ## Bugs and issues